Graduate School Application Process

 • You must submit your request prior to the application deadline and include documentation to support the reason for the request.

-• Contact the program [insert link: Department Contacts] that you are applying to for more information.
+• Contact the program that you are applying to for more information.

 • Automatic fee waivers